Red Sox vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto has 39 hits with 13 doubles, seven home runs, 40 walks and 20 RBI.
-He's also stolen three bases.
+- Soto has put up 40 hits with 13 doubles, eight home runs and 41 walks.
+He has driven in 21 runs with three stolen bases.

 Soto Recent Games